I honestly don’t know where else to talk to about this.

 Argh, this thread made me google comicsgate and now I hate knowing what it is.
 Tell your friend I blame him for that.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 14 May 2018 14:31 (one year ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 14 May 2018 14:31 (two years ago) link

 pretty sure most of the people i drink with are some kind of right wing but it's not like we spend much time talking about politics except when they accuse me of being a Maoist